fortran-lang/stdlib/doc/specs/stdlib_selection.md

 ## Overview of the module

 The module `stdlib_selection` defines two generic subroutines:
-* `select` is used to find the kth-smallest entry of an array.
+* `select` is used to find the k-th smallest entry of an array.
 The input array is also modified in-place, and on return will be partially sorted such that `all(array(1:k) <= array(k)))`  and `all(array(k) <= array((k+1):size(array)))`.
-The user can optionally specify `left` and `right` indices to constrain the search for the kth-smallest value.
+The user can optionally specify `left` and `right` indices to constrain the search for the k-th smallest value.
 This can be useful if you have previously called `select` to find a smaller or larger rank (that will have led to partial sorting of `array`, thus implying some constraints on the location).